-I am currently working on a series of AHRC-funded projects under the Connected Communities programme across the arts, humanities, and social sciences, and my current project looks at the representation of commoners in the long eighteenth-century, alongside a project looking at the history of drama in the global university.
+I have been working on a series of AHRC-funded projects under the Connected Communities programme across the arts, humanities, and social sciences, and my current project looks at the representation of commoners in the long eighteenth-century, alongside a project looking at the history of drama in the global university.

 Taverns, Locals and Street Corners: Cross-chronological studies in community drinking, regulation and public space